A Survey on Speech Deepfake Detection: Integration of ASV to Deepfake countermeasures

 \textbf{Feature Embedding-level Fusion} Feature-level fusion involves either the concatenation of the ASV and CM embeddings from their extractors or the extraction of an integrated embedding to represent both ASV and CM information.
 Another baseline of the SASV challenge mentioned in \cite{Shim2022SASV} is to fuse the embeddings from the ASV and CM module together by concatenation and pass them into a simple DNN-based classifier containing three FC layers.
 Zhang et al. \cite{Zhang2022sasvbackend} apply circulant matrix transformation to ASV and CM embeddings before stacking them together.
 Parallel attention and SE attention are added to the back-end classifier to learn the global relationship between these two embeddings.
-In \cite{Zhang2022sasvpretrained}, the authors propose a “total-divide-total” structure, adding a dual-branch network to a pre-trained ASV system.
-After the global feature aggregation, two parallel branches extract the ASV embedding and CM embeddings separately by independent training.
-This model keeps the parameters of the pre-trained backbone fixed during the training of CM branch, which reduces training time, however, the resulting performance is not quite as competitive as other SOTA.
-Choi et al. \cite{Choi2022HYU} want to reform speaker embedding to integrate the information from CM embeddings, rather than simply applying the concatenation or stacking.
-The FiLM \cite{perez2018film} technique is utilized to obtain the spoofing-aware speaker embedding (SASE), conditioning on both speaker and CM embeddings through affine transformation.
+Feature-wise Linear Modulation (FiLM) technique is utilized to obtain the spoofing-aware speaker embedding (SASE), conditioning on both speaker and CM embeddings through affine transformation.

 In previously mentioned models, embeddings are separately optimized.
-However, Ge et al. \cite{Ge2022jointly} introduces the concept of joint optimization, by updating the ASV, CM embeddings and the back classifier simultaneously.
-They suggest that through joint optimization, the strength of one subsystem may compensate for the weaknesses of the other \cite{Ge2023optimized}.
+However, Gomez-Alanis et al. \cite{gomez2020joint} introduce the concept of joint optimization by proposing DNN-based integration methods to train embeddings from ASV and CM systems jointly.
+They suggest that this integrated network can be trained as a multi-class classifier.
+Similarly, Ge et al. \cite{Ge2023optimized} suggest that through joint optimization, the strength of one subsystem may compensate for the weaknesses of the other.